-Many thousands of years ago, when your ancestors were living in forests, survival of an individual would have depended on support from the community.
+Many thousands of years ago, when your ancestors were living in forests, the survival of an individual would have depended on support from the community.
 If one member of the community was being threatened by a big bad wolf, the rest of the members of the community would have attacked and chased that wolf away.
 The combined strength of a community was much stronger than the strength of an individual.
-Therefore, it would have been important, from a survival point of view, for one to be “liked” by the other members in one’s community.
+Therefore, it would have been important, from a survival point of view, for one to be “liked” by the other members of one’s community.

-However, when you communicate with people using online methods, your brain may act differently to how it acts when you communicate with people physically near you.
+However, when you communicate with people using online methods, your brain may act differently from how it acts when you communicate with people physically near you.
 When you are online, you might be somewhat anonymous as your online user name may not be real and your face may not be visible to others.
 In such a situation, as you are anonymous, your brain may no longer be worried about the consequences of “not being nice” and this may make you inadvertently be “nasty” with the people you are communicating online with.

 Psychologists call this phenomenon “online disinhibition”, but I prefer to call it “online nastiness”, which I think is a bit easier to pronounce!

-In today’s internet driven world, we all do a lot of communicating via online messaging etc, making it all the more important to see if our brain is engaging in online nastiness.
+In today’s internet-driven world, we all do a lot of communicating via online messaging etc, making it all the more important to see if our brain is engaging in online nastiness.
 Below is a short example of how online nastiness can manifest itself.

 Amit is normally a very polite and gentle person.
 He is against animal cruelty and belongs to an online forum dedicated to those interested in being vegetarian.
 In this online forum, the real names of the members were not displayed i.e. everyone was anonymous.

 One day, someone who was clearly against vegetarianism, joined the forum and started putting posts that implied that being vegetarian was a bad and stupid thing.
 Amit got infuriated when he saw these posts and wrote some very nasty things about that person online.